Merchant (MTO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Merchant Historical Price

-According to the latest data gathered on Merchant live price page, the current price of Merchant is 0.02781139USD.
-The circulating supply of Merchant(MTO) is 59.18M MTO , giving it a market capitalization of $1.65M.
+According to the latest data gathered on Merchant live price page, the current price of Merchant is 0.02954582USD.
+The circulating supply of Merchant(MTO) is 59.18M MTO , giving it a market capitalization of $1.75M.

 The Merchant Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MTO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.